JeremyOne/UserInput/UserInput/readme.md

 A library for parsing various types of user input and other untrusted text input.

+Works in .net and mono.

 ## Casting
 A set of function for casting unknown objects (usualy strings) to number types (int, decimal, datetime).
 Functions return a nullable type, and null is returned for unkown or un-parseable objects.

 ## Console Arguments
-A object designed for parsing string args[] from dotnet console applications and ease access to named and unnamed items.
+A class designed for parsing string args[] from console applications and ease access to named and unnamed items.
 Can automatically parse int, long, decimal and DateTime.

 Supports arguments a variety of formats including but not limited to:
 ```